-Of course, you should always check the weather conditions before you go packrafting on the sea.
-Packrafts are actually not meant to be used on the sea but we have also paddled on the Baltic Sea in Finland and it worked quite well with our windpaddle sail.
+You should always check the weather before you go packrafting on the sea.
+Packrafts are actually not meant to be used on the sea but we have also paddled on the Baltic Sea in Finland and it worked quite well with our Windpaddle sail.

 PFD’s are categorised by pfdma.org into different classes (USCG and State Law Enforcement agencies require and/or recommend different Types of lifejackets for different applications) and I would recommend to read through the pfdma.org pages to make sure that you select the right one if you live in the U.S.

-We are usually wearing a dry suite when we go packrafting and we would rate the difficulty of the river which we are usually paddling between class 2 and class 3.
+We are usually wearing a dry suit when we go packrafting and we would rate the difficulty of the river which we are usually paddling between class 2 and class 3.